entdec/scribo/docs/content.md

 ## Fields

-- kind: content or asset
+- kind: text or asset
 - path: needs to be unique per site, indicates where content can be found
 - content_type: content type of the content
 - filter: how the content should be filtered (only for 'content' kind) - see: [Tilt](https://github.com/rtomayko/tilt)